nkoster/bulkmailer/README.md

 Next, make sure your **./EmailList.json** file is in place.

-Last but not least, adjust the ./message/ folder content to your needs (index.html and images)
+Last but not least, adjust the ./message/ folder content to your needs. (index.html and images)

 ### Run